xerc/mac-install-guide/ruby/index-faq.md

 <details>
 <summary><h2>How to change the Ruby version on Mac?</h2></summary>
 <p>
 Changing the Ruby version on macOS depends on how it was installed.
-See the article <a href="/faq/what-ruby-version-is-installed/index.html">What Ruby Version is Installed?</a> to find how it was installed.
+See the article <a href="/faq/check-ruby-version/index.html">Check Ruby version on Mac</a> to find how it was installed.
 Don't try to change the <a href="/faq/do-not-use-mac-system-ruby/index.html">"system" Ruby</a> as it is there for macOS, not you.
 It's best to install a software version manager if you plan to switch among Ruby versions.
 Or you can use Homebrew to install the latest Ruby version if you don't plan to switch regularly.
 </p>
 </details>

 <details>
 <summary><h2>How to downgrade Ruby on Mac?</h2></summary>
 <p>
 Downgrading the Ruby version on macOS depends on how you installed Ruby.
 Did you use Homebrew or a version manager like asdf chruby, rbenv, or rvm?
-See <a href="/faq/what-ruby-version-is-installed/index.html">What Ruby Version is Installed?</a> to check.
+See <a href="/faq/check-ruby-version/index.html">Check Ruby version on Mac</a> to check.
 If you're using the <a href="/faq/do-not-use-mac-system-ruby/index.html">"system" Ruby</a> don't uninstall it as it is there for macOS, not you.
 If you installed Ruby with Homebrew, it's best to install a software version manager so you can switch among Ruby versions.
 Asdf is good for managing multiple languages. <a href="/ruby/6.html">Install Ruby with asdf</a> if you are developing Rails web applications (which require Ruby, Node, and Yarn) or if you are using multiple languages such as Ruby, Node, and Python. <a href="/ruby/12.html">Install Ruby with chruby</a>, rbenv, or rvm if you need to manage only Ruby versions (chruby is simpler than rbenv or rvm).
 If you installed Ruby with a version manager, you can switch among versions.
 See <a href="/faq/downgrade-ruby/index.html">Downgrade Ruby on Mac</a> for details.
 </p>
 </details>